j7808833/DIID_TermProject/docs/BLE IMU Technical Document.md

 ---

-## Pose Calibration Function
+## Zero-Point Calibration Function

 ### Function Necessity Description

-Pose calibration is an important function to ensure accurate AI model recognition because:
+Zero-point calibration is an important function to ensure accurate sensor readings and AI model recognition because:

 1. **Sensor Installation Differences**: Different rackets or different installation angles will cause sensor coordinate system to be inconsistent with actual stroke action coordinate system
-2. **Individual Stroke Habits**: Different users' stroke postures and grip styles may differ
+2. **Sensor Offset**: IMU sensors have inherent offsets that need to be compensated
+3. **Gravity Compensation**: When the racket is stationary and flat, the Z-axis should read approximately 1g (gravity), not 0
-3. **Improve Recognition Accuracy**: Calibrated data can significantly improve AI model recognition accuracy
+4. **Improve Recognition Accuracy**: Calibrated data can significantly improve AI model recognition accuracy

+### Calibration Principle

+When the racket is stationary and placed flat:
+- **Accelerometer**:
+  - X-axis: Should be 0 (after calibration)
+  - Y-axis: Should be 0 (after calibration)
+  - Z-axis: Should be approximately 1g (gravity) when stationary, so we subtract 1g to get 0
+- **Gyroscope**:
+  - X/Y/Z axes: Should all be 0 (after calibration)

 ### Calibration Flow Design

 #### 1. Calibration Mode Trigger

-It is recommended to provide "Calibrate Pose" option in the main interface settings:
+A "Zero-Point Calibration" button is provided in the main interface:

 ```dart
 class SettingsPage extends StatelessWidget {